How to Identify Your Climbing Weaknesses

 - 4 min read

 Every climber has a weakness—yes, even the pros.
-Being well-rounded in all aspects of climbing is tough to complete!
-Likely, every climber will have at least one specific thing they can improve.
+Being well-rounded in all aspects of climbing is tough to achieve!
+Likely, every climber has at least one specific area they can improve.

-While you can go on seeking out climbs that suit your style, to where you know you’ll perform well, what you may not realize is that you’re missing out on so much of climbing this way.
-Look, not every climb out there is going to suit your style, and that is okay!
+While you can seek out climbs that suit your style, you may not realize you’re missing out on so much of climbing this way.
+Not every climb will suit your style, and that is okay!
 Instead of putting yourself into a box, round your corners and try to become a more well-rounded climber.

-Try to stop caring so much and focus on how you can find joy working on your weaknesses.
-For all you know, you may find a new climbing style that you fall in love with!
-Discover how to improve your weaknesses and turn them into strengths!
+Try to stop caring so much and focus on how you can find joy in working on your weaknesses.
+For all you know, you may discover a new climbing style that you fall in love with!
+Let’s explore how to improve your weaknesses and turn them into strengths!

 The Key Components of Climbing

-There are many styles of climbing walls: slab, vertical, overhung, and there are many kinds of climbing holds: crimpy, pinchy, slopey, pocket-y.
-Plus, many different styles of climbing routes require different strengths: powerful, balance-y, endurance-y—see?
+There are many styles of climbing walls: slab, vertical, overhung.
+There are also various kinds of climbing holds: crimpy, pinchy, slopey, pocket-y.
+Plus, different styles of climbing routes require different strengths: powerful, balance-y, endurance-y—see?

-It’s tough to be even keel among all the styles of walls, holds, and types of climbing that each requires.
-You may be great at squeezing big compression moves, but your face-climbing lacks finger strength.
-Or you can power your way up an overhang, but you can’t footswap very well.
+It’s tough to maintain balance among all the styles of walls, holds, and types of climbing that each requires.
+You may excel at squeezing big compression moves, but your face climbing might lack finger strength.
+Or you can power your way up an overhang, but struggle with foot swaps.
 That’s okay!

-The best thing you can do for your climbing is to work on your weaknesses because it will not only teach you more, but it will open up an entire new side of the sport to explore!
-Think of all the climbs you had written off because they didn’t suit your style; not any more!
+The best thing you can do for your climbing is to work on your weaknesses.
+This will not only teach you more but also open up an entirely new side of the sport to explore!
+Think of all the climbs you had written off because they didn’t suit your style; not anymore!
 It’s time to embrace the suck.

 How to Improve Your Climbing Weaknesses

-Finger Strength - If finger strength is your kryptonite, guess what?
-It’s time to do some crimpy routes!
-You could also start hangboard training, but only if you can fit it into your typical week, and if your fingers are ready for it.
+If finger strength is your kryptonite, it’s time to tackle some crimpy routes!
+You could also start hangboard training, but only if you can fit it into your typical week and if your fingers are ready for it.

-Sloper Strength - The hangboard can also be an excellent tool for improving at slopers.
+The hangboard can also be an excellent tool for improving at slopers.
 Use the slopey holds and perform max hangs.
 Of course, you should also seek out slopey routes!
-There is nothing quite like training for climbing other than actually climbing.
+There’s nothing quite like training for climbing other than actually climbing.

-Pinch Strength - If you have pinch blocks, then use these to train your squeeze.
+If you have pinch blocks, use them to train your squeeze.
 Seek out routes with pinches.
 Remember to engage your thumb!

-Endurance - There are plenty of exercises to help with endurance training: ARCing, 4x4s, ladders— it’s hard to go wrong here.
+There are plenty of exercises to help with endurance training: ARCing, 4x4s, ladders—it’s hard to go wrong here.
 Try them all and see which one you enjoy the most!

-Overhangs - Overhung climbing requires more body tension and larger muscle groups to stay close to the wall.
-Weight lifting is helpful here!
+Overhung climbing requires more body tension and larger muscle groups to stay close to the wall.
+Weight lifting can be helpful here!

-Footwork - Perform footwork drills like Silent Feet, Sticky Feet, flag, and footswap practice to encourage the different ways you can dance up the wall.
+Perform footwork drills like Silent Feet, Sticky Feet, flag, and foot swap practice to encourage the different ways you can dance up the wall.

-Flexibility - Stretching and yoga are great for helping improve your flexibility for climbing.
-Many climbing gyms have yoga classes you can attend!
-Or, you can find an online routine to perform at home on your own time.
+Stretching and yoga are fantastic for improving your flexibility for climbing.
+Many climbing gyms offer yoga classes you can attend!
+Alternatively, you can find an online routine to perform at home on your own time.

-Mental - The mental side of climbing can also be a weakness for some.
-The fear of falling, to be exact.
+The mental side of climbing can also be a weakness for some, particularly the fear of falling.
 To combat this, practice, just like with everything else.
-You must practice falling to get more comfortable putting yourself in different positions and learning to correct your body and land safely, or to trust your belayer to catch you.
+You must practice falling to become more comfortable putting yourself in different positions and learning to correct your body and land safely or trust your belayer to catch you.

 Embrace the Work

 Don’t dwell on your expectations.
-You may think because you’ve sent X grade in some style that you don’t need to train the basics, but the basics are how you get stronger.
-If you can learn to let go, you can discover what all of climbing has to teach you.
+You may think that because you’ve sent X grade in some style, you don’t need to train the basics.
+But the basics are how you get stronger.
+If you can learn to let go, you can discover what all climbing has to teach you.

 Besides, you may venture to entirely different crags or areas of the gym you don’t usually climb.
 Talk about adventurous learning!